 “Waterford Upstart is making a tremendous difference,” said the superintendent of Marion County School District in South Carolina.
 “It becomes a savings because you don’t have to remediate or intervene [later on].
 You are off to a great start.”

-In 2020, Waterford Upstart served more than 30,000 children through state funding, a Federal Education, Innovation and Research (EIR) Grant, and philanthropically funded programs, up from 16,000 children the year prior.
+In 2022, Waterford Upstart served approximately 45,000 children through state and district funding, a Federal Education, Innovation and Research (EIR) Grant, and philanthropically funded programs, up from 16,000 children three years ago.